-CO 1: Understand the impact of retailing on the economy

-CO 2: Comprehend retailing's role in society and, conversely, society's impact on retailing

-CO 3: See how retailing fits within the broader disciplines of business and marketing.

-CO 4: Recognize and understand the operations-oriented policies, methods, and procedures used by successful retailers in today's global economy.

-CO 5: know the responsibilities of retail personnel in the numerous career positions available in the retail field
+- CO 1 To understand the impact of retailing on the economy - CO 2 To Comprehend retailing's role in society and, conversely, society's impact on retailing - CO 3 To See how retailing fits within the broader disciplines of business and marketing. - CO 4To Recognize and understand the operations-oriented policies, methods, and procedures used by successful retailers in today's global economy. - CO 5 To know the responsibilities of retail personnel in the numerous career positions available in the retail field

-UNIT I - DISTRIBUTION MANAGEMENT:
+UNIT I DISTRIBUTION MANAGEMENT: